fairpm/trust/fair-trust-model/establishing-trust.md

 # Establishing Trust Scores

+> A new device or a new invention stimulates and frequently demands other new devices and inventions for its proper use.
+>
+> &#8212; Mervin J. Kelly, _Bell Telephone Magazine_, Summer 1953

+It has always been the case that one new approach will require others in order to successfully achieve its goal.
+This is the case for the FAIR Protocol in seeking an improved layer of security and trust while adopting a decentralized model of Package distribution.
+The two objectives appear at odds, but just as the decentralization protocols and labelling systems have _open_ prior art to glean from and extend, we find the same is true for systems of establishing trust, both in Provenance for software Packages, in verifiable identity, and in the statistical analysis of the various trust factors, or Trust Signals.
+To achieve these ends, the FAIR Protocol will apply and extend the existing work in these areas to the new task of assigning a concretely measureable Trust Score to each Package and specific Entities in the Federated network.

-In order to apply the appropriate Trust Label to Packages and Entities in the FAIR network, a range of Trust Signals are checked and monitored for changes which trigger recalculation of the Trust Score and any resulting change to the Trust Label applied.
+In order to apply the appropriate Trust Label to Packages and Entities in the FAIR network, a range of Trust Signals are checked and monitored for changes which will trigger the recalculation of the Trust Score and any resulting update to the Trust Label applied.

 ## Trust Signals